binarymist/cloudsecurity-quickreference/manuscript/markdown/main/chapter2.md

 * Network component logging
 * NIDS
 * Regular penetration testing
-* Many other aspects covered in the VPS and Network chapters
+* Many other aspects covered in the VPS and Network chapters of [Holistic Info-Sec for Web Developers, Fascicle 1](https://f1.holisticinfosecforwebdevelopers.com)

 In general, your engineers are going to have to be as good or better than those of any given CSP that you are comparing capabilities with, in order to achieve a similar level of security at the infrastructure level.